metasnf

 #> name type domain length width

-Each input dataframe now has the same 87 subjects with complete data.
-The width refers to the number of columns in each dataframe, which equals 1 for the UID (subjectkey) column + the number of features in the dataframe.
+Each input data frame now has the same 87 observations with complete data.
+The width refers to the number of features in each data frame (not including the UID column).

 data_list